Why Continuous, Long-Term Training is The Only Way to Build CyberSecurity Champions

 Just like with any athletic training routines, when cybersecurity training is paused or halted altogether, those same skills that took hard work to develop, gradually deteriorate.

-Security teams who thrive for gold should understand the value of tenacity and commit to train their organization’s workforce continuously; Employees’ resilience to phishing attacks is the ultimate win for everyone.
-To learn more about CybeReady’s autonomous anti-phishing Training click here.
+Security teams who thrive for gold should understand the value of tenacity and commit to training their organization’s workforce continuously; Employees’ resilience to phishing attacks is the ultimate win for everyone.